edgedb/rfcs/text/1008-tls-and-alpn.rst

    On protocol level, they are all HTTP-based protocol.
 And there is no reason to redo the path-based extension system again with ALPN.

+10. Automatically detect certificate and private key from data directory.

+    The idea was to allow the server look into its data directory for the TLS key pair and use it automatically, so that the CLI could just store the generated self-signed key pairs into the data directories.
+But this is not possible for future instances with remote Postgres clusters - the server won't use a persistent data directory.
+So we decided to just pass in the paths to the key pair.

 ..
 [1] https://datatracker.ietf.org/doc/html/rfc5246
 ..
 [2] https://datatracker.ietf.org/doc/html/rfc7301
 ..
 [3] https://github.com/edgedb/edgedb/discussions/1910